 In 1866, Miranda Castle in Celles, Hainaut was granted by the French aristocratic family Liedekerke-Beaufort.
 By World War II, the castle became an orphanage after its ownership was transferred to a Belgian railway company.
 Also from that time, people called Miranda Castle by the name Château de Noisy, or Noisy Castle in English.
 In 1980, the orphanage was moved to another place.
 Later, the owner of Miranda Castle faced difficulties because of its high operating costs.
 It was in use with no purpose for a while until it was officially abandoned in 1991.

-For a long time without taken care of, the castle became home to all kinds of mold and spider webs all over the corner.
-Once was the most magnificent castle in the region, now Chateau Miranda is desolate, severely destroyed, quiet, and terrifying.
-Yes, it’s not only one of the abandoned places but probably the creepiest castle of the lost world.
+For a long time without being taken care of, the castle became home to all kinds of mold and spider webs all over the corner.
+Once the most magnificent castle in the region, now Chateau Miranda is desolate, severely destroyed, quiet, and terrifying.
+Yes, it’s not only one of the abandoned places but probably the creepiest castle in the lost world.

 Nowadays, those who come to Miranda Castle are mostly explorers, brave ghost hunters, or spiritual activists who want to challenge their fears by exploring this terrifying place.

 19. Eilean Donan – Loch Duich, Scotland

 There aren’t many abandoned places as rare as Eilean Donan, aka the Island of Donan.
 The gorgeous castle was built in the 13th century.
-Since then, Eilean Donan became a historical witness in the destination, including a raid of the Viking.
+Since then, Eilean Donan became a historical witness in the destination, including a raid of the Vikings.
 After many years of being a stronghold of the land, in 1719, the castle was demolished during the Jacobite rising of 1719.
 Later, it was left abandoned.

 Fortunately, after two hundred years of being a ruin, Lt Colonel John Macrae-Gilstrap bought the island and restored the castle in 1911 – 1932.
 At present, Eilean Donan is one of the top attractions on the west coast of Scotland.
 The castle opens its door to welcome visitors to participate in a lot of activities and events there.